“I lift weights for two hours and do 30 minutes of HIIT every day,” wrote one Muscle Evo reader.

 Here’s what Greyskull Barbell Club owner John Sheaffer has to say on the subject:

 “Once the base of strength is established the decision is then made as to what is appropriate in terms of ‘conditioning’ work.
 If something is going to be added to a program then one must understand that total recovery ability will be spread thinner than it previously had been.

 “If someone was formerly lifting weights three days per week and resting on the other days, then they are in for a rude awakening if they attempt to add three high intensity conditioning workouts on the days in between.
 Often times, the simple addition of a single stress outside of a regimented program can bring progress in the program to a halt, or at the least slow it down considerably.”

 Often times, the simple addition of a single stress outside of a regimented program can bring progress in the program to a halt, or at the least slow it down considerably.

-In other words, doing HIIT every day alongside a training program designed to make your muscles bigger and stronger has the potential to put the brakes on muscle growth.
+In other words, doing high-intensity interval training every day alongside a training routine designed to make your muscles bigger and stronger has the potential to put the brakes on muscle growth.

 Martin Berkhan, high priest of intermittent fasting, makes a similar point here:

 “Even though you burn more calories in less than half the amount of time compared to, for example, brisk walking, HIIT is very draining on the central nervous system.
 In stark contrast to lower intensity cardio, which you can do for a much longer time, with much greater frequency.
 For someone interested in fat loss and strength maintenance, and not metabolic conditioning primarily, including HIIT too frequently is playing with fire.”